 On February 12, 2010 while on a routine mission, the Company convoy approached a civilian vehicle.
 The Route Clearance Buffalo that he was riding in pulled up next to the vehicle to tell them to move out of the danger zone.
 Chris was looking into the eyes of a young man when he detonated the Vehicle Born Improvised Explosive Device or SVBIED.
 It was on that day that Chris and all the other warriors in the vehicle were wounded.
 The entire event was captured by the enemy to use as propaganda.
 The video can be seen at http://www.liveleak.com/view?i=1d9_1269002798.
 Nothing is known about the first attack, but his is the second attack and starts at 1:18.
 The young man featured in the end of the video is the suicide bomber.

 Chris was treated in country and finished his deployment.
 He was medically retired from service for combat wounds on Oct.
 23rd, 2013.
-After his deployment he went back to appraising full time, but now his wife assists him.
-Leah left a successful career to help him better complete tasks that he once handled on his own.
+After his deployment he went back to appraising full time.

 Longing to get back to the outdoors and hoping to find the peace that it once held for him, Chris took his son and went on a sponsored warrior duck hunt.
 This was his first opportunity to duck hunt and he loved it.
 Fatefully, Chris met Ronny Sweger on that event.
 They bonded immediately.
 During his deployment to Afghanistan, Chris had even been at the base that Ronny and his team had secured and built in 2002.
 A relationship kindled through a simple outdoor adventure, Chris and Ronny have grown to be great friends.